takolad/team-profile-generator/README.md

 # team-profile-generator

+## Description
     This is a Node.js command-line application that accepts information about employees on a software engineering team, then generates an HTML page that displays summaries for each person.

+## Notes
+    Not currenlty functional.